mikolajkania/mikolajkania.github.io/_posts/2017-03-30-extract-entities-with-solr-text-tagger.md

 {% endhighlight %}
 For more information about that process I would again point you to my [previous post](http://itblues.pl/2017/02/19/how-to-add-data-to-solr-during-indexing/).

-Processor I wrote retrieves id of document being indexed and then calls handler responsible for text tagging.
+Processor I wrote retrieves one of the document fields and pass it to handler responsible for text tagging.
 Returned cities ids are added as a new field to the document.
 {% highlight java %}
 @Override
 public void processAdd(AddUpdateCommand cmd) throws IOException {